-The Benefits of Pitching a Cartoon with Multi-Platform Potential
+The Benefits of Pitching a Cartoon with Transmedia Potential

 “Cartoon Network is no longer just creating animated series, we are creating animated worlds.
 OK K.O.! is part of our new development strategy which brings a diverse array of creative and digital talent collaborations to the storytelling process.” – Rob Sorcher, Chief Creative Officer for Cartoon Network.